Who will win this year's Hickstead Derby? H&H explains what it takes... - Horse & Hound

 Few can have a better Derby track record than Harriet Nuttall and A Touch Imperious — this will be their sixth attempt, having improved every year until most notably jumping clear in 2017 only to lose out in the jump-off to victors Nigel Coupe and Golvers Hill, who are back to defend their title.
 No horse since Mondriaan (William Funnell) in 2009 has succeeded in doing this, however.
 Another past winner to return is Glenavadra Brilliant, who won in 2016 with William Whitaker in the saddle but returns in 2018 under Jim Whitaker.
 Only three years ago Loughnatousa WB returned under a new rider Trevor Breen to regain the title he won in 2012 with Paul Beecher, so this albeit unusual stat could rule in this pair’s favour.

-With Irish Sport Horses having such a good recent track record, we’re going to take out the KWPN Willem De Lux from the remaining quintet.
+With Irish Sport Horses having such a good recent track record, we’re going to take out the KWPN Willem De Lux and the very interesting entry of the Holstein Catwalk IV (Robert Whitaker) from the remaining six pairs.
 And, at 20, James Whitaker would be one of the youngest ever winners of the Hickstead Derby, so despite his excellent skills in the saddle, that statistic rules him off the list.

 So we have whittled down a field of 26 to a shortlist of three — two bays and a chestnut.